inkVerb/VIP/301/Lesson-06.md

 As [discussed](https://unix.stackexchange.com/questions/590038/why-does-a-failed-cat-return-1-but-other-fails-return-2) many Linux commands are not consistent with the type of `exit` status, except that any non-`0` is considered failure for `if [ test ]` purposes

-At the time Linux was written, this discrepancy wasn't any big deal, but the numbers might only be written to agree if a clone of Linux were ever written in [Go language](https://go.dev/) instead of C
+At the time Linux was written, this discrepancy wasn't any big deal, but the numbers might only be re-written to agree if a clone of Linux were ever re-written in [Go language](https://go.dev/) instead of C

 ___